 When talking about mobile, we cannot forget about apps.
 There are many great ones available, some of them provide additional features for those using Office 365.
 To name just a few of my favorite:

 - Outlook Mobile – great email and calendar features.
-Outlook integrates with OneDrive and allows an easy search for a contact in the global address list.
+Outlook integrates with OneDrive and allows for easy search for a contact in the global address list.
 It also syncs your contacts to the mobile device.

 - Office Lens – a scanner in your pocket.
-Integrates with OneDrive and OneNote so sharing a whiteboard after a meeting is super fast and easy.
+Integrates with OneDrive and OneNote, so sharing a whiteboard after a meeting is super fast and easy.

 - Yammer – an internal social network that keeps me up with what’s going on in the company when I’m traveling.
 At Predica we have integrated Yammer with a couple of LOB systems.